 Supporting democratic development

 The Australian Parliament supports the ongoing development of parliamentary democracy through a range of programs for parliamentarians and parliamentary staff.
 This includes study visits, broader parliamentary strengthening projects, and seminars and workshops.
-Many of these programs are delivered in partnership with international parliamentary associations, such as the Commonwealth Parliamentary Association and the Inter-Parliamentary Union, and other international bodies, such as the United Nations Development Programme (UNDP).
+Many of these programs are delivered in partnership with international parliamentary associations, such as the Inter-Parliamentary Union, and other international bodies, such as the United Nations Development Programme (UNDP).
 Parliamentary strengthening programs are coordinated through the Australian Parliament’s International and Community Relations Office.

 Pacific Parliamentary Partnerships